tinted-theming/home/builder.md

 This example specifies that a Builder is to parse two template files: `templates/default.mustache` and `templates/additional.mustache`.

 `filename` defines a mustache template which returns a filename relative to the template repository's root directory.
 All the [template variables](#template-variables) listed below are available.
+Builders MUST error if multiple files will be written with the same name.

 `extension` and `output` are legacy options and SHOULD NOT be used by templates.
 If `filename` is not specified, the output filename will be `{{ output }}/{{ scheme-system }}-{{ scheme-slug }}.{{ extension }}` and will also be relative to the template repository's root directory.

 As an example, the above config will output the following files for the `base16` `default-dark` color scheme:

-- `output-directory-name/base16-default-dark.file-extension`, built from `default.mustache`
+- `output-directory-name/base16-default-dark.file-extension`, built from `default.mustache`.
 - `output-directory-name/base16-default-dark.another-extension`, built from `additional.mustache`.

 </details>